Prior to any major software implementation or expansion, a Readiness Assessment is always a good first move.

 Capital Improvement also stated that they would not be in a resource position to support a secondary implementation effort from a staffing standpoint.
 The second division would have to have their own staffing plan in order to administrate and support both their implementation and their application-sustaining plan.

 Ultimately, the success of the secondary implementation required a partnership between the two respective Unifier teams (Capital Improvement and Public Works) and Y&L with clear communication and implementation standards from all parties.

-There was a tremendous opportunity for the secondary division to realize immediate value through the configuration of existing San Antonio Business Process designs and workflows from Capital Improvement, and it was critical to establish an effective methodology in order to bring them to light for Public Works without causing disruption.
+There was a tremendous opportunity for the secondary division to realize immediate value through the configuration of existing business process designs and workflows from Capital Improvement, and it was critical to establish an effective methodology in order to bring them to light for Public Works without causing disruption.
 That was the key challenge for the Y&L Consulting Readiness Assessment team.

 For Public Works, Planned Maintenance drives most of the project activity and is bonded through the Infrastructure Management Program, a five-year rolling program focused on the maintenance of the city’s infrastructure.
 The aim of the Primavera-Unifier initiative for this entity was to maintain city-wide constructed assets managed in separate project portfolios: streets, alleys, drainage, sidewalks, traffic signals, pavement markings, and advanced transportation district improvements.